kaveh7293/Bank-Churn-Customer-Prediction/README.md

 <li> Customers in the <strong> red cluster </strong> are <strong> mostly men</strong> and the they are mostly from the fifth income category (i.e., more than 120 K USD).</li>

    </ol>
+ The code for the above calculations can be found <a href='https://github.com/kaveh7293/Bank-Customer-Segmentation/blob/main/bank_churn.ipynb'>here.<a>
 </p>